 These professionals understand the process of aging.
 Plus they know the many physical, emotional and financial pressures that families come under when caring for an older relative.
 It’s difficult to be objective when a loved one is having problems.
 Adult siblings frequently disagree about the severity of the issues.
 And they often have different ideas about the best way to handle the situation.
-A nurse care manager provides perspective.
+An Aging Life Care Professional provides perspective.
 He or she can do an assessment and give you and your family a sense of any threats to independence.
-The nurse care manager can then recommend home modifications.
+The Aging Life Care Professional can then recommend home modifications.
 Or, he or she can direct you to community services, or alternate living arrangements.
 The goal is to suggest workable options that will support your relative’s current and future needs.
 Because this type of help is non-medical, it is not covered by Medicare or Medicaid.

 Elder Law Attorneys

 “Elder law” is a special branch of the law that has to do with issues of special concern for older adults.
 People consult an elder law attorney when they are setting up a living trust.
 Or when they are creating a will.
 Elder law attorneys can also help in situations where families are worried that an older relative may no longer be safe living alone at home.
 Or if they have concerns about a loved one’s ability to handle finances wisely.
 Elder law attorneys can also advise you about financial options, tax matters and Medicare coverage for long-term care.
 You might also want to look at the directory of the Massachusetts chapter of the National Academy of Elder Law Attorneys.Return to top